Richard Nyauza: Surviving victim

 On 17 August 2006, Nyauza noticed a pregnant woman, on her way to Botswana, standing outside of the police station in Magaliesburg police station.
-After pulling up next to her in his blue bakkie, he offered her a ride, to which she obliged.
+After pulling up next to her in his blue bakkie, he offered her a ride, to which she accepted.
 Nyauza first drove to a farm to drop off ostrich feed, and afterwards, the two drove down a dirt road.
 Suddenly, he stopped his bakkie, got out of the vehicle, and stabbed the woman in the chest with a screwdriver upon opening the passenger door.
 He proceeded to rob her, tie her up with her own shoelaces, close the vehicle's door, and drove until they reached a ditch.
 Once at the ditch, Nyauza forced the woman out of his vehicle and told her to look him in the eyes.
 She pleaded with him, telling him to stop because he had already taken her belongings.
 Nyauza ordered her to shut up and stabbed her in the forehead.
 As she screamed in pain, he scolded her for making noise.
-He twisted her own nightgown around her neck and began to strangle her.
+He twisted her nightgown around her neck and began to strangle her.
 Nyauza then stabbed her in the back of the neck, removed her undergarments, and put a blanket over her before driving off.
 The woman managed to survive, but she lost her baby, eyesight in her left eye, and the use of one of her hands as a result of the attack.